interactive-fiction-class/interactive-fiction-class.github.io/homeworks/planning/planning.md

 Here's an overview of what you'll do:
 1. Pick a wikihow article about a task that might be interesting in a game, or just interesting to you.
-2. Create PDDL files the task, include: schema for ~3 actions
+2. Traslate some of the steps into PDDL.
+* A domain definition for the wikihow article that you picked
-* pre-requisite and post conditions for each action
+* Schema for actions with pre-requisite and post conditions for each action
-* problem file with a goal, and an initial state that is solvable with your schema in >= 4 steps.
+* Several problem files that each define a goal corresponding to a step in the wikiHow article, and an initial state that is solvable with your schema in >= 4 steps.
 3. A JSON file that pairs the wikiHow article text with your PDDL elements plus natural language descriptions of the PDDL elements that you write.
 4. Discuss how you might be able to use OpenAI to help convert a wikihow article into a schema.
 What would your inputs and outputs be?
 What data would you need in order to fine-tune a system?